0xFernandezDaniel/0xFernandezDaniel/README.md

 # Hi, I'm Daniel!

-I have a passion for transforming data into actionable insights.
-I enjoy working with various tech stacks and continuously strive to enhance my skills and knowledge in the data science field.
+I have a passion for transforming data into insights.
 ## Current Focus
 - Building data pipelines
 - Exploring data architecture and cloud solutions